duquet/myllamacoderclone/LlamaCoder Clone Guide using ChatGPT o3-mini-high v9.md

 2. A full code walkthrough of the whole repo, including the frontend & backend.
 3. Tips for creating your own full-stack AI applications.

-Hassan's other demos are discussed afterward at
+_NOTE: Hassan's other demos are discussed afterwards._

 ## 1. Setup Your Next.js Project (8:44)